I Cheated on My Spouse. Here’s What I Wish I Had Known Beforehand

 One woman's stark reflections on infidelity.

-According to recent statistics, 20 percent of men and 13 percent of women reported that they’ve had sex with someone other than their spouse while married.
+According to recent statistics gathered by the Institute for Family Studies, 20 percent of men and 13 percent of women reported that they’ve had sex with someone other than their spouse while married.
 While both genders are guilty of straying, men and women tend to commit infidelity for different reasons.
 According to science, men often cheat because they feel their masculinity is being threatened.
 Women, on the other hand, are more likely to do it because they feel neglected or ignored by their partner.

 Every case of infidelity is different and it’s important not to judge without hearing someone’s story.
 Sometimes, a marriage is doing totally fine, until an opportunity arises that someone just can’t pass up.
 Other times, as was the case with “Molly” below (all names have been changed to protect identities), the foundation for infidelity was laid out long before the wedding bells rang.